MKorostoff/whaleocalypse/sites/all/modules/flippy/README.txt

 but quickly spiraled into an over-engineered pile of wacky.
 It was gutted and now it's very simple.
 It might get more features later.

+USAGE

+- Go to /admin/modules and enable Flippy module.
+- Go to /admin/structure/types, edit the content type that you want to have flippy enabled.
+- tick 'Build a pager for this content type' checkbox in 'Flippy settings' tab.
+- Select advanced options.
+  - Whether to add semantic previous and next links to the document HEAD.
+  - Whether to show empty links.
+For example, if there is no "next" node, the "next" label will be shown but without a link.
+  - Input the label you want to display for the links.
+You can use token to display element of node.
+  - Whether to display first/last links.
+Will ask you to input the label if you tick the checkbox.
+  - Whether to loop through the nodes, there won't be first and last node.
+  - Whether to show the random link.
+Label is needed if checked.
+  - Set up 'Truncate label length'.
+Long text will be truncated.
+  - Set up 'Truncate ellipse'.
+  - Sort by other fields.
+    - If checked, choose the field for sorting the pager.
+    - Select pager order.
+  - Click the save content type button to save the settings.

 REQUIREMENTS

 - Drupal 7